-Past SPIG Recipients
+Previously Funded SPIG Recipients

-- Pacific Institute: Built capacity among community leaders in West Oakland by developing a series of workshops on Port of Oakland operations, supporting the development of community-identified solutions, and developing a curriculum on freight transportation.
+- Pacific Institute: Built capacity among community leaders in West Oakland by developing a series of workshops on Port of Oakland operations, supported the development of community-identified solutions, and developed a curriculum on freight transportation.

 - Shasta County Public Health Department: Educated residents and managers of senior mobile home parks on the benefits of smoke-free policies.
 They also provided asthma education to residents in partnership with the American Lung Association in California.

 - Sonoma County Asthma Coalition: Trained housing code enforcement staff on indoor air quality issues and created resources on housing and asthma for Sonoma County’s Environmental Health Division website.